jadew33/test/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Note that I was not able to get commands like `next start` or `next build` working on my device.
-If you face the same issues, try running `npm run build` or `npm run start` instead.
+Note that I was not able to get commands like `next build` or `next start` working on my device.
+If you face the same issues, try running `npm run build` or `npm run start` instead (build required before trying to start).
+For development purposes, `npm run dev` is enough.

 # Styling Guidelines